ScottLouvau/scottlouvau.github.io/_posts/2021-03-25-Win95-on-DOSBox.md

 ```

 Note that to boot, you must mount to an IDE position number instead of drive letter (2 is 'Primary Master'), you must provide the geometry (-size), and you must not let DOSBox try to read the file system (-fs none).

+#### Opening Control Panel crashes
+I saw this, but only for the first three or so boots of Win95.
+I know, weird.
+Anyway, try another reboot and it may work after that.

 ### Bonus: Automating Win95 Setup